 The Ontario swine industry has many strong components in place to support its position as a leader in animal health.
 These include access to a world class animal health laboratory, strong epidemiological resources and provincial governmental support (the Animal Health Act, the Ontario Ministry of Food, Agriculture and Rural Affairs disease surveillance plan and the Ontario Animal Health Network (OAHN)).
-Additionally, Swine Health Ontario, working with industry partners including OAHN, Ontario Pork Industry Council, Ontario Pork and the University of Guelph created the Swine Health Area Regional Control (SHARC) program, which is an industry driven surveillance system focused on swine diseases that are emerging or re-emerging threats.
+Additionally, Swine Health Ontario, working with industry partners including OAHN, Ontario Pork Industry Council, Ontario Pork and the University of Guelph created the ARC&E system, which has evolved into the Swine Health Area Regional Control (SHARC) program, an industry driven surveillance system focused on swine diseases that are emerging or re-emerging threats.

 What is SHARC?